Octachron/codept/README.md

 Consequently, codept can compute exact dependency graph in any situation that does not involve first class modules, and is still reliable in some standard use cases of first class modules.

 More precisely, codept start to fail to compute exact dependencies if a first class module whom signature can not be locally inferred at the point of binding is opened or included.
 Then subsequent access to the submodules of this first class module will generate fictitious dependency.
-For instance, with a file `a.ml` such as
+For instance, for a file `a.ml` such as
 ```OCaml
 (* a.ml *)
 module type S = sig module B: sig end end